 - Enhanced flexibility increases the flow of blood to your muscles

-- Flexibility exercises will make your joints more movable and your muscles more pliable.
+- Flexibility exercises will make your joints more moveable and your muscles more pliable.

-- Ask your massage therapist about proprioceptive neuromuscular facilitation (PNF).
+- Ask your massage therapist about proprioceptive neuromuscular facilitation (PNG).
 It’s assisted stretching that improves your range of motion right in front of your eyes!